wangsy1999/LeggedLab_wsy/README.md

 # Welcome to WSY's Version of Legged Lab

+## ⚠️ Caution
-⚠️ Some bugs are found which makes the robot will not walk even after 10k iterations. please find the previous commits and it should be able to work in 1k iterations.
+Some bugs are found which makes the robot will not walk even after 10k iterations. please find the previous commits and it should be able to work in 1k iterations.

+##

 This project is based on the original work of [Hellod035](https://github.com/Hellod035/LeggedLab).
 I have integrated and adapted several features from Humanoid-gym.
 This repository is intended for **personal and research use only**. **Commercial use is not permitted** without explicit permission.